step-/find-n-run/usr/share/doc/findnrun/plugin.md

 **Formatter**

-At the moment, all non-builtin source tap-commands are required to end with `| findnrun-formatter --`.
+At the moment, all non-builtin source tap-commands are **required** to end with `| findnrun-formatter --` optionally followed by formatter options.
 This constraint might be removed in the future.
 So the typical tap-command stanza is:
 ```
-    <command> | findnrun-formatter -- <formatter-options>
+    <command> | findnrun-formatter -- [ <formatter-options> ]
 ```

-If tap-command outputs single records, that is, the records don't include "|" (pipe), then do include `-O s` in findnrun-formatter's options. "-O s" tells the formatter not to decode each tap-record in detail.
+If tap-command outputs single records, that is, the records don't include "|" (pipe), then do include `-O s` formatter option. "-O s" tells the formatter not to decode each tap-record in detail.
 If the source default icon is non-null, include `-I "${ICON}"`.

 Run `findnrun-formatter -- -h` for usage information.
 Note again those two dashes in the formatter command line: they are required because the formatter is a gawk script.